 It's now easier than ever to increase your productivity and effectiveness in business.
 Many of the top-rated business apps include a high-powered free version, so you don't have to invest much to get started with them.
 Other apps featured here work as business hacks, helping you use your time wisely and hang onto important information for later.

-If you're looking for a plug-and-play to-do list app, Todoist is a great candidate—and it's free!
+If you're looking for a plug-and-play online collaboration tool, Todoist is a great candidate — and it's free!
 This versatile app works great as a simple reminder list.
 But it also offers a host of other features that take your planning to the next level.
 The paid version is geared toward teams, offering more delegation and collaboration features.